skillcrush/206-music-project/code-review-notes.md

 Make sure to note to the students that the responsive images are not set up yet which is why things look cray cray!

+Also, I am removing the .clear class, because HTML5 comes with .clearfix as a default style and it does what you are using the .clear class for!
+Going to make this edit throughout the branches.

 ###v08.02